Student Accommodation in Berlin

 Berlin offers excellent libraries, which are great spots to mingle and meet fellow students as well as study.
 Some of the best are the Humboldt University Libraries, the Berlin State Library in Mitte, the American Memorial Library in Kreuzberg, and ‘Bezirkszentralbibliothek Frankfurter Allee’ in Friedrichshain.

-Student-Friendly Neighbourhoods in Berlin
+Student Accommodation in Berlin